saqala/ISlimani.github.io/_posts/2017-11-07-spring-interview-questions.markdown

 ### What's JEE:

-JEE or Java Enterprise Edition is a **collection of specifications, APIs and technologies** maintained by JCP(Java Community Process) **designed to support Enterprise Applications which usually are large-scale, distributed, difficult to maintain and critical**.
+JEE or Java Enterprise Edition is a **collection of specifications, APIs and technologies** maintained by JCP(Java Community Process) **designed to support Enterprise Applications which usually are large-scale, distributed, difficult to maintain and mission-critical**.

 The so-called application servers, like WildFly (formely known as JBoss), GlassFish, etc. are implementations of these specifications.

+### What's Spring?
+Spring means different things in different contexts.
+In the old days, people mean by Spring a framework to handle Dependency Injection.
+Over time, Spring has been much more improved to become **an Ecosystem that provides everything you need to embrace the java in an enterprise environment**.
+Nowadays, Spring refer to the whole family of Spring Projects and modules.
+*You should know that Spring maintain and develop it's framework around what's called Projects.
+Inside any Project, you will find different sub-projects maintained either by the community or the Spring developers.
+Every Project depends on different modules. refer to this [article][1] for a more thorough explanation about they relate to each other.*

+[1]: http://springtutorials.com/introduction-to-spring-modules/ "introduction to spring modules"

+### Spring and JEE:
+So how does this relate to Spring?
+Because I didn't see you mention any spring keyword in your definition of JEE.
+That's quite true! because Spring isn't an application server nor an implementation of JEE.